RobbsX/AirBnB-VIE-Analysis/README.md

 Data Analytics project to gain insights of the AirBnB market in Vienna.
 With that, I want to see why AirBnB's offers cost their price, what areas are pricier or cheaper and whether I can predict a price for a new offer.

 ## Data
 The data was downloaded in August 2020 from [insideairbnb](http://insideairbnb.com/get-the-data/).
 The dataset is cleaned and prepared for analysis in the first half of the notebook.
+The shape file of Vienna's districts was downloaded from [data.gv.at](https://www.data.gv.at/katalog/dataset/stadt-wien_bezirksgrenzenwien#resources).

 ## Result